Sirisha-t/iMPP/impp/README.md

 Note: If you are unable to run the script, please check your Docker or Nextflow installation.

-Optional: You can run a test with the following command:
+You can run a test with the following command:
 ```
  nextflow run main.nf -profile test,docker
 ```